james-hadoop/data-juicer/docs/DJ_agents.md

 - **Collaborative Development Platform (DJ-Sandbox)**: Introduces A/B Test and Scaling Law concepts, using small-scale experiments to drive large-scale optimization
 - **Natural Language Interaction Layer (DJ-Agents)**: Enables developers to build data pipelines through conversational interfaces using Agent technology

-DataJuicer Agent is not a simple Q&A bot, but an **intelligent collaborator for data processing**.
+DataJuicer Agents is not a simple Q&A bot, but an **intelligent collaborator for data processing**.
 Specifically, it can:

 - **Intelligent Query**: Automatically match the most suitable operators based on natural language descriptions (precisely locating from nearly 200 operators)
 - **Automated Pipeline**: Describe data processing needs, automatically generate Data-Juicer YAML configurations and execute them